 A key fob, or car remote, is an electronic device that allows cars to be opened and locked without a key.
 It typically has buttons for unlocking doors and opening the trunk.
 A key fob is a small keyless entry system that uses a low-frequency, short-range radio transmitter to send a signal to the receiver inside the car.
 Some fobs can even be used to start the car.
 In addition to locking and unlocking doors, and starting the engine, a fob can perform other tasks.
 Some of the buttons on the fob may be dual functional and pressing them more than once or holding them down for longer will activate a different function.

 Many may agree that locking yourself out of your own car or losing your keys can send your day into a spiral almost immediately.
 No need to fret though!
 This is why auto locksmiths exist.
 Not to mention, they are more than happy to save the day.
 However, you might be wondering, how does a locksmith open car doors without damaging your vehicle?
 Gone are the days where we pulled out the old wire hanger.
 Let’s go over the ways that these ninjas can unlock your car for you.

 Believe it or not, when the first cars were manufactured, they did not have keys.
 Such cars could only be turned on through comprehensive maneuvers, and only specific individuals understood such a process.
 At the turn of the 20th century in 1910, manufacturers came up with the first car key that car owners could only use to lock the ignition.
 Still, in this case, the driver had to crank up the engine to start the car.
 From there, it took several years before manufacturers came up with other versions of keys.
 Read on to see inside the evolution of car keys over the years.

-Nothing is more frustrating than going to start your car in the morning only to realize that your door locks are frozen shut, or arriving home in the evening to find your front door iced over and inaccessible.
-Here are a few tips to help you with frozen locks on your vehicle.
+Nothing is more frustrating than going to start your car in the morning only to realize that you have a frozen car lock, or arriving home in the evening to find your front door iced over and inaccessible.
+Here are a few tips to help you with frozen car door locks.